Senate regulation 13: Emergency regulation

 During periods in which this Regulation is in force the University’s regulatory obligations to the Office for Students and the Quality Assurance Agency remain in force unless otherwise notified by those bodies.

-This Regulation will only be in force if invoked by the Senate on the recommendation of the Learning and Teaching Committee in instances where the University’s academic business, including learning and teaching activity, assessment, progression, award, classification and postgraduate research supervision and examination, is impacted significantly.
+This Regulation will only be in force if invoked by the Senate on the recommendation of the Education Committee in instances where the University’s academic business, including learning and teaching activity, assessment, progression, award, classification and postgraduate research supervision and examination, is impacted significantly.

 The University will invoke this Regulation where it is necessary to take action to protect the interest of students with respect to the delivery of teaching and assessment to enable them to progress and achieve the awards for which they have worked.